braintree/pg_ha_migrations/README.md

 ```
 #### safe\_make\_column\_not\_nullable

-Safely make the column not nullable - adds a temporary constraint and uses that constraint to proove no values are null before altering the column, then removes the temporary constraint
+Safely make the column not nullable - adds a temporary constraint and uses that constraint to validate no values are null before altering the column, then removes the temporary constraint

 ```ruby
 safe_make_column_not_nullable :table, :column